AchD/Single-phase-motor-Speed-regualtion/README.md

 # Single-phase-pump-speedregualtion
 This is a speed control for standard heating-pumps with single-phase-motor.
+I use this for my solar-heating-pump.

 Specifiactions:
 - Power 750W/230VAc / 350W/110VAC